ShivamKR12/awesome-ursina/README.md

    Realistic lighting in Ursina.
 [Ursina-Lighting](https://github.com/Tusnad30/Ursina-Lighting)

 - **UrsinaShaderBuilder**
   An attempt at creating a visual node-based shader builder for Ursina.
-[GitHub Repository](https://github.com/Werxzy/UrsinaShaderBuilder)
+[UrsinaShaderBuilder](https://github.com/Werxzy/UrsinaShaderBuilder)

 - **ursina_shaders**
-  A collection of shaders that can be useful for Ursina projects.
-[GitHub Repository](https://github.com/ano0002/ursina_shaders)
+  A collection of shaders that can be useful for Ursina projects. [ursina_shaders](https://github.com/ano0002/ursina_shaders)

 - **UrsinaForMobile**
   A repository to assist in porting Ursina games to mobile platforms (Android only).
-[GitHub Repository](https://github.com/PaologGithub/UrsinaForMobile)
+[UrsinaForMobile](https://github.com/PaologGithub/UrsinaForMobile)

 ---